Peter Brimelow: Views and publications

 Brimelow has appeared as a guest on The Political Cesspool, a "pro-white" talk radio show.
 Following the 2008 presidential election, Brimelow advocated that to win, the Republican Party should focus on "white votes".

 As of 2010 he was a senior contributing editor at Alternative Right, a website edited by Richard Spencer, according to the SPLC.
 He has spoken at events hosted by the National Policy Institute run by Spencer, according to the SPLC.

 Brimelow appeared on a panel discussing multiculturalism during the 2012 Conservative Political Action Conference (CPAC 2012), and gave a talk titled "The Failure of Multiculturalism: How the pursuit of diversity is weakening the American Identity".
 In the face of condemnation from MSNBC and PFTAW, Al Cardenas of the American Conservative Union denied knowing Brimelow.

 Larry Auster, also a prominent immigration restrictionist, was a fierce critic of Brimelow's approach to the issue.
 For example, Auster criticized Brimelow's promotion of the views of antisemitic conspiracy theorist Kevin MacDonald in the following manner: "The views of Alex Linder are not fundamentally different from those of Kevin MacDonald, who is published by Peter Brimelow and Richard Spencer.
-The only real difference between Linder and MacDonald is that Linder explicitly touts his goal of removing all Jews from the earth, while in MacDonald’s case the same goal is implicit."
+The only real difference between Linder and MacDonald is that Linder explicitly touts his goal of removing all Jews from the earth, while in MacDonald's case the same goal is implicit."

+According to Anti-Immigration in the United States, Brimelow believes that whites built American culture and should defend it against non-whites who would try to change it.

 Alien Nation

 Brimelow's book Alien Nation: Common Sense About America's Immigration Disaster criticizes U.S. immigration policy after 1965.

 A review in Foreign Affairs acknowledged that the book raised a number of persuasive objections to contemporary American immigration policies, but criticized Brimelow for "defining American identity in racial as opposed to cultural terms", and for the "extreme character" of his proposals.

-The SPLC described it as an "infamous anti-immigrant book", and pointed to Center for Immigration Studies executive director Mark Krikorian's positive review of the book as evidence his organization had close ties to white nationalists.
+The Southern Poverty Law Center described Alien Nation as an "infamous anti-immigrant book", and pointed to Center for Immigration Studies executive director Mark Krikorian's positive review of the book as evidence that Brimelow's organization had close ties to white nationalists.